 - You misrepresented yourself on your application: For instance, if you omitted that you own a restricted dog breed or that you do not plan on living in the home full-time, your insurance company may cancel you if they find out.

 - You are considered high-risk: Your carrier may decide that too many claims or late insurance payments make you too high-risk to insure.
 Or, if the area you live in just suffered deadly wildfires or flooding, the insurance company may reconsider insuring you.

 - A negative home report or deferred maintenance: If your roof needs replacement and you have been avoiding it, or the initial home inspection showed that the electrical wiring is defective or outdated but has not been replaced, an insurance company may decide to cancel your coverage.

 Any of these scenarios may cause you to lose home insurance coverage.
 Finding an alternative quickly before your insurance lapses and you end up without coverage is vital.
-The homeowners insurance grace period is typically 30 days if you forget to pay your premiums.
-If you receive a warning letter for non-payment, you should act fast to reinstate your policy and avoid a lapse in coverage.
+Homeowners may have a grace period before coverage is canceled, but if you receive a warning letter for non-payment, you should act fast to avoid a lapse in coverage.
 Here is what could happen otherwise:

 Your mortgage lender will buy home insurance coverage

 Maintaining an active homeowners insurance policy is a mortgage requirement from your lender.
 If your policy lapses, the insurance company will notify the lender, who may purchase a policy on your behalf to avoid leaving your home without coverage.

 If this happens, your lender may initiate “force-placed insurance,” which is purchasing a new home insurance policy for you to financially protect your home since your lender has an insurable interest in it.
 Force-placed insurance typically will not be the cheapest homeowners insurance policy available and could be even more expensive than your previous one.
 The coverage could also be more limited.